Our Swale Family

 The Parkland Federation consists of Parkland Infant School and Parkland Junior School with pupils ranging from ages 4-11.
 Jumping Beans Pre-School is a private nursery on the school site, and accommodates children from the age of 2 to 5 years old.

 The Parkland Federation joined the Academy Trust in September 2017.
 Due to its high expectations and creativity, the schools are popular choices and overscribed.
 Emphasis is placed on academic success, Art, Computing, Sporting Opportunities, Therapeutic and Pastoral Care.
 A focus on careers, aspirations and global citizenship ensure our pupils are equipped for bright futures ahead.

 SWALE ACADEMIES TRUST IN EASTBOURNE

-Swale Academies Trust presently have four primary academies and one secondary school in Eastbourne: Langney Primary Academy, Shinewater Primary School, Parkland Infant School, Parkland Junior School and The Eastbourne Academy.
-By being part of an Academy and working together - each school, every child and their family benefit from an enhanced range of provision, services and support.
+Swale Academies Trust presently have four primary academies and two secondary schools in Eastbourne: Langney Primary Academy, Shinewater Primary School, Parkland Infant School, Parkland Junior School, The Eastbourne Academy (TEA) and The Turing School.
+By being part of an Academy and working together - each school, every child and their family benefit from a continued range of provision, services and support.